 SAP Changing the Topic on the Teradata’s Complaint

 “It (the complaint) also made antitrust allegations claiming SAP had attempted to edge Teradata out of the market by locking customers into its tech, noting the German giant’s ERP suite S/4HANA can only run on HANA.

 However, SAP slammed these claims in a motion to have the case dismissed for once and for all, which was filed with the District Court of Northern California at the end of last month.

 It argued the joint venture, known as the Bridge Project, started because Teradata “had a limited customer base” and wanted to appeal to SAP’s users – but SAP painted Teradata’s push as wildly unsuccessful, saying that just one customer signed up.”

-This is of course not to deny that Teradata wanted to appeal to SAP’s users/customers.
+This is, of course, not to deny that Teradata wanted to appeal to SAP’s users/customers.
 They certainly did.
 That is always the motivation for vendors to engage in partnerships with SAP.
 However, Teradata had been doing this for decades…..that is before SAP introduced HANA and began deliberately blocking out other database vendors.
-Teradata’s complaint is that SAP effectively blocked them out of accounts that they shared by using HANA and the restrictions around HANA to do so.
+Teradata complains that SAP effectively blocked them out of accounts that they shared by using HANA and the restrictions around HANA to do so.
 We covered this topic in the article The HANA Police.

 Therefore, in this argument, SAP is attempting misdirection.